Abdulazeez007/Day-28-Investigating-a-Mythic-C2-Framework/README.md

    If you have Sysmon telemetry, use event ID 3 to track network creations and process executions.
 Look for processes like `rundll32.exe`, often used by malware to load DLL files for execution.

 ## Step 3: Using Dashboards to Analyze Process Activity
-Let’s leverage the dashboards we created in previous blogs:
+Let’s leverage the dashboards we created in previous challenge:

 - Click the hamburger icon, go to Dashboards under Analytics, and select the **Pheonix-Suspicious Activity** dashboard.
 - Make sure the time frame is set to 30 days.